Ph-IRES/workshop_data-analysis/README.md

 10 am - 6 pm Eastern

+We will have a mid-morning break, a lunch break, and a mid-afternoon break.
+This divides the day into 4 sessions.
+The exact timing of the breaks may vary from day to day.

 | Day | Date | Topic |
 | --- | --- | --- |
 | Tuesday | July 19 | Intro To R & Tidyverse |